scholarslab/CodeLab/chapter07/index.md

 ### Assignment 3: FizzBuzz

 This is a classic coding puzzle, another rite of passage.
 Write a program that takes as input a number and then plays the [FizzBuzz game](https://en.wikipedia.org/wiki/Fizz_buzz) until that number is reached.
-This is a classic programming puzzle and, very helpfully, Wikipedia actually has a list of solutions, including one in Python.
-But if you use it, be prepared to explain how it works in front of the Fellowship in the next Codelab.
-It's not the simplest answer (and, in fact, it's Python 2 code), but it might be useful to reverse-engineer!
+This is a classic puzzle that's been an introductory task for millions of beginner programmers.

 Sample code:
 ```python